Creamy Vegan Pumpkin Bean Soup

 - 1 tablespoon vegan sour cream

-In a soup pot, sauté 1 medium and 2 cloves of minced garlic in 2 tbsp olive oil.
+- In a soup pot, sauté 1 medium onion and 2 cloves of minced garlic in 2 tbsp olive oil.

-Add 1 tbsp cumin, 1 tsp salt and 1 tsp cinnamon.
-Cook on low for about 5 minutes until the onions are translucent.
+- Add 1 tbsp cumin, 1 tsp salt, and 1 tsp cinnamon.
+Cook over low heat for about 5 minutes, until the onions are translucent.

 - I usually use black beans, but any cooked beans will work.